top of page

 Apallaga fulgens.jpeg

 The specimen below has been identified as most probably a male A. darlustris, but it could also be a male A. inexpectata.
-The id probability reflecting that A. darlustris is more commonly recorded than A. inexpectata.
-The two species are difficult to separate by differentiating males (genitalia dissection would allow a comparison).
+The identification probability being solely based on A. darlustris being more commonly recorded than A. inexpectata.
+The two species are difficult to separate solely by differentiating males (genitalia dissection would allow a comparison).

 Apalla darlustris (1)1-ink.jpeg